I-am-Signal/Kinnection/README.md

 # Kinnection

-Kinnection is (going to be) a web application that will allow the user to track their family tree.
+Kinnection is a web application that will allow the user to track their family tree.
 Using this system, the user will be able to:

 - Login (via direct login or Google Sign-On, potentially both later)
 - CRUD Family trees through a dashboard UI